 - New faculty support for those new to applying for funding, or those applying to new funding agencies

 - Grant Checklists, Outlines, Tips and Templates for faculty, postdocs, and graduate students; development of customized templates and other tools to assist in proposal preparation

 - Proposal revision for resubmission (deconstructing and responding to reviewer comments).

 - Workshops for Tufts researchers on topics ranging from grantsmanship, writing, and developing effective proposals, to strategies for finding funding opportunities

-Please contact us for ORD support as soon as possible in advance of the sponsor’s deadline to ensure that you get the support you need for a strong and competitive proposal.
-As the proposal submission date approaches, the amount of assistance ORD can provide decreases based on our involvement with other projects, particularly around standard federal deadlines.
+Please contact us for Research Development support as soon as possible in advance of the sponsor’s deadline to ensure that you get the support you need for a strong and competitive proposal.
+As the proposal submission date approaches, the amount of assistance Research Development can provide decreases based on our involvement with other projects, particularly around standard federal deadlines.
 If we have capacity, we are happy work with you and can tailor our support based on your priorities and our availability.
 We encourage you to reach out early even if you are not completely certain you will apply for a specific opportunity - should you choose not to submit, we will gladly support you toward a later deadline.
 We must receive drafts to review before five business days of the submission due date (see Tufts University 5-Day Rule).
-After that, we cannot assist with any part of the proposal, with the exception of copyedits for documents that ORD staff have already reviewed.
+After that, we cannot assist with any part of the proposal, with the exception of copyedits for documents that Research Development staff have already reviewed.

 For general requests, please email Research Development at email@example.com.